codekansas/super-simple-stretch-api/README.md

 pip install super-simple-stretch-api
 ```

+## References

+This is largely a stripped-down and cleaned-up version of the reference Stretch API over [here](https://github.com/hello-robot/stretch_body).

 ## Developing

 I found it helpful to use [deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys) when developing on different Stretch devices.